-Dr. Anna Vaughn-Doom | (618) 634-3264 | annav@shawneecc.edu
+) Minimum 33 hours Anna Davenport | (618) 634-3264 | annad@shawneecc.edu

 This One-year Certificate program is designed to prepare the student as a self-employed participant in the field of agriculture or an agriculture-related business.
 This certificate is a part of the Guided Pathway into the Associate of Applied Science degree in Agriculture Business and Management and the Associate of Applied Science degree in Fish and Wildlife Management.